distributeaid/distributeaid.org/content/pages/regions/eastern-europe/romania.md

   title: News Updates
   visibleCount: 3
   updates:
+  - title: 'U.S. to selling military vehicles to Romania '
+    content: The U.S. State Department is set to sell [nearly 100 military vehicles](https://www.rferl.org/a/romania-united-states-tactical-vehicles-sale/32318412.html) to NATO-member Romania.
+“Romania and the United States remain committed to supporting the democratically elected authorities of the Republic of Moldova in their efforts to strengthen their country’s political and economic resilience, defend its sovereignty and territorial integrity, and continue the process of European integration,” said both countries in a joint statement.
+    date: '2023-03-14T11:32:38Z'
+    pinned: false
   - title: Meeting between Romania and Moldova
     content: Romanian and Moldovan heads of state have [met to strengthen their relationship](https://apnews.com/article/russia-ukraine-politics-government-romania-287aee52255013dfa60a7c95aa805a72) amid the Ukraine war.